Fire2002/Gaussian-Clenshaw-Curtis-Quadrature-Project/README.md

 - computation of Gaussian weights via Gaussian abscissas.
 - construction of a 1-D and 2-D integrator via Gaussian quadrature.
 - investigation of the Clenshaw-Curtis quadrature.

+The MATLAB file provided follows the paper, and I have also attached a second Python file for testing a separate 1-D and 2-D Gaussian integrator.